• Skip to primary navigation

 • Add powdered sugar, sugar, and almond milk and continue blending to combine.

-• Strain the mixture to get rid of any big almond chunks left.
+• Strain the mixture to remove any large almond chunks that remain.
 Pour it directly into a freezer-free tin.

-• Place in the freezer uncovered for an hour or two until the top has solidified a bit.
+• Place in the freezer uncovered for an hour or two, until the top has solidified slightly.

 (NOTE: It depends on how cold your freezer is, but mine generally takes about an hour.)